When teaching certain topics and themes in early childhood education, it’s hard to know where to start.

 The best part of these preschool dinosaur activities is that you can revisit them at any point of the school year to reinforce skills that don’t have to be about dinosaurs.
 And even still, these are meaningful activities that help students learn more about these extinct creatures.
 When it comes to themes, my philosophy is to always notice the interest level of the students and questions they have, and then use that as the blueprint for how to explore the topic.
 If it is completely teacher-driven, then students will not enjoy it as much.
 If students have a “say” in what they are learning about, they take ownership, and they will feel empowered to learn more!

-For even more activities, check out our full daycare activities page!
+For even more activities, click below to check out our full daycare activities page!